Beta8397/virtual_robot/README.md

 CHANGES 7/01/2019
     Now supports two GamePads instead of just one.
 Use start-A and start-B to select gamepad1 and gamepad2, as you would in the FTC SDK.
-Two op modes for Mechanum Bot contributed by FTC team 16072, including a nice demonstration of field-centric drive using the IMU.
+Two op modes for Mecanum Bot contributed by FTC team 16072, including a nice demonstration of field-centric drive using the IMU.
 These are in the org.firstinspires.ftc.teamcode.ftc16072 package.

 CHANGES 6/25/2019